 Journal publishes results of research on areas: finance, financial markets, banking, marketing, insurance, accounting and control, business, entrepreneurship, application of mathematics, and ICT in economics.
 Focus and Scope more detailed.

 Articles submitted to the VUZF Review should be original and unpublished contributions and should not be under consideration for any other publication at the same time.
-The manuscript should be written in Russian or English.
+The manuscript should be written in English.
 Responsibility for the contents of the paper rests upon the authors and not upon the editors or the publisher.
 Authors of submitted papers should familiarize themselves with copyright transfer to VUZF Review.

 The papers have to be prepared according to the ethical standards in publishing.